CollegiumAcademicum/collegiumacademicum.de/content/pages/frontpage/einziehen/index.en.md

     </div>
 </div>

-Here a small summary of the numbers about living in the new CA house: One room in the CA will cost approximately 312 EUR per month including all utilities, except electricity.
+Here a brief summary of figures for living in the CA's new building: One room in the CA will cost approximately 312 EUR per month including all utilities, except electricity.
 We are constantly working on reducing the rent by all means possible.
 If and how that succeeds, mostly depends on how the construction costs develop.

 <div class="columns" style="margin-top: 2em;">
     <div class="column">